 General - The Plan is a defined contribution plan covering all full-time and part-time employees of Kansas City Power & Light Company (KCP&L), sponsored by Great Plains Energy Incorporated (the Company).
 The Plan provides that employees are eligible to make elective contributions to the Plan as soon as administratively possible after date of hire.
 The Company serves as the administrator of the Plan.
-On August 29, 2014, JPMorgan Retirement Plan Services LLC, the Recordkeeper for the Plan, sold their recordkeeping business to Great-West Life and Annuity Insurance Company.
-The newly formed entity became Great-West Financial Retirement Plan Services LLC with a branded name of Empower Retirement.
-Effective July 1, 2015, Great-West Trust Company, LLC. replaced J.P.
-Morgan Chase as the trustee for the Plan.
+Empower Retirement (Empower) serves as the Recordkeeper for the Plan.
+JPMorgan Chase Bank N.A.
+(JPMorgan) served as the trustee of the Plan for the period of January 1, 2015 through June 30, 2015.
+Effective July 1, 2015, Great-West Trust Company, LLC replaced JPMorgan as the trustee for the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

 An Employee Stock Ownership Plan (ESOP) component was added to the Plan on January 1, 2002.
 The ESOP component consists of the portion of the Plan that is invested in Great Plains Energy Incorporated common stock (Company Stock).
 Adding this component gives participants the option of receiving a direct cash distribution of any dividends paid on such Company Stock held in participant elective contribution accounts and, if they are 100% vested as of the dividend record date, their Company match accounts.
-Dividends paid on Company stock are automatically reinvested, unless cash distribution was elected.
+Dividends paid on Company Stock are automatically reinvested, unless cash distribution was elected.